In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment property as a tax deduction.

 The capital works allowance, or the building allowance as it is more commonly called, refers to the construction costs of the building itself, including items such as concrete and brickwork.

-Technically speaking, it is also referred to as Division 43 Allowances in the Income Tax Assessment Act.
+It is referred to as Division 43 Capital Allowances in the Income Tax Assessment Act.

 Capital Works Allowance Rental Property

 Capital works deductions are income tax deductions.
-Capital allowances can claim them for building construction costs or the cost of altering or improving a property.
+These allowances can claim for building construction costs or the cost of altering or improving a property.

-Regarding residential properties, the general deductions are spread for 40 years.
-When purchasing a property, keep in mind that the capital works deductions cannot exceed the construction expenditure.
+Regarding residential properties, the general deductions are spread over 40 years.
+When purchasing a property, remember that the capital works deductions cannot exceed the construction expenditure.

-Deductions based on construction expenditure apply to capital works.
+Determining deductions based on actual construction expenditure applies to capital works.
 Some examples are as follows;

 - Making structural improvements to the property